sjaehn/BSchaffl/README.md

 to stretch or compress the step size (STR) to MIDI output (OUT).

-In the bottom right are controllers to directly effect the MIDI editing (sequence size, nr of steps, amp swing, amp randomness, amp process, step swing, step swing randomness, step swing process auto markers).
+In the bottom right are controllers to directly effect the MIDI editing (sequence size, nr of steps, amp swing, amp randomness, amp process, step swing, step swing randomness, step swing process).
 The left part contains a menu for global settings (MIDI channel filter, MIDI message filter, smart quantization, latency).

 ### Sequence size